 Organized by The Museum of Modern Art, New York, and Laurenz Foundation, Schaulager Basel.

-The exhibition is organized by Kathy Halbreich, Associate Director and Laurenz Foundation Curator and Advisor to the Director, The Museum of Modern Art, New York, with Heidi Naef, Senior Curator, Schaulager, Basel, and Isabel Friedli, Curator, Schaulager, Basel, Magnus Schaefer, Assistant Curator, and Taylor Walsh, Curatorial Assistant, Department of Drawings and Prints, The Museum of Modern Art.
+The exhibition is organized by Kathy Halbreich, Laurenz Foundation Curator and Advisor to the Director, The Museum of Modern Art; with Heidi Naef, Chief Curator, and Isabel Friedli, Curator, Schaulager Basel; and Magnus Schaefer, Assistant Curator, and Taylor Walsh, Curatorial Assistant, Department of Drawings and Prints, The Museum of Modern Art.

 The exhibition is made possible by Laurenz Foundation, Schaulager, Basel.

 Generous funding is provided by Sully Bonnelly and Robert R. Littman and by Ellen and William Taubman, and by The Contemporary Arts Council of The Museum of Modern Art.